bgempire/bgcython/README.md

 ```

 With `current_path` being the path you want the module to look for `.pyx` scripts.
-It will look recursively on all folders on thegiven path, and create a `timestamps.txt`
+It will look recursively on all folders on the given path, and create a `timestamps.txt`
 file on this path.
 After this first run, everytime you modify your `.pyx` files and
 run BGE, BGCython will rebuild the extensions.
 See the demos on this repository for
 further advice.